EnesDemirtas/uav_rental/README.md

 ## Description
 Case study project for a company.

+**Note:** I received the assignment on Friday afternoon and opened it immediately.
+I could not have guessed that the countdown would start instantly.
+I couldn't focus on the project enough because I had important plans over the weekend.
+I'm sorry for that.

 **Note:** I used one of my previous works, [UserMgmtService](https://github.com/EnesDemirtas/UserMgmtService) in this project.
 It was not for a company or sth.
 I wanted to develop an e-commerce project using microservice architecture, different languages/technologies for each service.
 However, I had